AnanyaIntech-source/-DSA/02-Arrays/README.md

 # Arrays in C++

-This folder contains fundamental C++ programs demonstrating array creation, traversal, searching, manipulation, and commonly used array operations.
-These concepts form the foundation for Data Structures & Algorithms and problem-solving.
+This repository contains my C++ implementations of fundamental array concepts along with beginner-friendly DSA practice problems.
+It covers array operations, searching techniques, STL functions and interview-oriented questions to strengthen problem-solving skills.

 ---